 There are myriad ways bad data can end up floating around a data warehouse.
 Say a sales person incorrectly enters the name of a city or state for a new lead.
 We discovered this very case in our own TARGIT database just this week.
 Or a valuable external data source stores data in an incongruous format.
 Incorporating depositories such as in-memory, data lakes, and other external data sources can add real power to a BI solution’s capabilities, but it can also spell real trouble.

-There are three levels of an overall business intelligence strategy that change at different rates.
+There are three levels of an overall BI strategy that change at different rates.

 BI strategy must work with and around the aging of each of these layers in order to plan the budget and documentation accordingly.